danielkanangila/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

-To have a many to many relationship between two tables with we need to create a new table that holds foreign keys that reference the primary key on the related tables.
+To have a many to many relationship between two tables, we need to create a new table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product